samlobe/amyloid-predict/README.md

    - `python predict.py -s IDRs_10aa_frag_2sw.fasta --classifiers 10aa -o scores_10aa.csv`
    - `python predict.py -s IDRs_15aa_frag_3ws.fasta --classifiers 15aa -o scores_15aa.csv`
 3. Aggregate each fragments' scores into a per-residue score:
-   - `python get_perResidue_scores.py` ; see contents of "IDR_scanning/get_perResidue_scores" for one way to aggregate fragment scores into residue scores.
+   - `python get_perResidue_scores.py` ; see contents of "human_IDR_scanning/get_perResidue_scores" for one way to aggregate fragment scores into residue scores.

 This workflow can be used to analyze all the IDRs in the human genome with a few hours of computation on a GPU (~15 hrs on my NVIDIA RTX 3900 Ti).

 I got these human IDRs from [this repo](github.com/KULL-Centre/_2023_Tesei_IDRome) from this very nice [paper](https://doi.org/10.1038/s41586-023-07004-5).
-I did some further analysis on amyloidogenicity patterns for various molecular functions and cellular localizations - see "IDR_scanning" if you're interested.
+I did some further analysis on amyloidogenicity patterns for various molecular functions and cellular localizations - see "human_IDR_scanning" if you're interested.

 # Acknowledgments
 - The developers of ESM
 - Tesei, Lindorff-Larsen, et. al. for their work that inspired parts of this, and for having easy-to-use code on their github
-- Shell Lab & Shea Group at UCSB for funding
+- My advisors: Scott Shell & Joan-Emma Shea